ampache/ampache/docs/API-Errors.md

   * You can check the error message for details, but do not re-attempt the exact same request
 * **4742** Failed Access Check
   * Access denied to the requested object or function for this user

+## Error Types

+There are three error types; two are static 'account' and 'system'

+Account errors are things that your user can't do.
+Either the permission level or something with the session is incorrect.

+System errors tell you whether a system feature is disabled or something else has failed on the server.
+Check the debug logs for further information.

+Everything else will be a parameter from the call that caused your error.
+Maybe the email you used was malformed or the song you looked for doesn't exist?

 ## Example Error messages